detekt/detekt/docs/pages/snapshots.md

 keywords: snapshot releases
 sidebar:
 permalink: snapshots.html
-summary: This page explains you how you can setup snapshots for your Detekt build to test the latest unreleased features.
+summary: This page explains how you can setup snapshots for your Detekt build to test the latest unreleased features.
 ---

-This page explains you how you can use our **latest snapshots**, to test upcoming unreleased features.
+This page explains how you can use our **latest snapshots** to test upcoming unreleased features.

 ## Where to download snapshots